sapayth/php-sdk/doc/index.rst

 specification.

-You also have the Transport abstraction that allows you to create your own transport if non of the standard ones fit your needs.
+You also have the Transport abstraction that allows you to create your own transport if none of the standard ones fit your needs.

 .. _`Model Context Protocol`: https://modelcontextprotocol.io/